 Reporting period.
-Forms 1098, 1099, and W-2G are used to report amounts received, paid, credited, donated, or canceled in the case of Form 1099-C during the calendar year.
+Forms 1097, 1098, 1099, 3921, 3922, and W-2G are used to report amounts received, paid, credited, donated, transferred, or canceled, in the case of Form 1099-C, during the calendar year.
 Forms 5498, 5498-ESA, and 5498-SA are used to report amounts contributed and the fair market value of an account for the calendar year.

 Extension.
-For paper or electronic filing, you can get a 30-day extension of time to file by sending Form 8809, Application for Extension of Time To File Information Returns, to the address shown on Form 8809.
+You can get an automatic 30-day extension of time to file by completing Form 8809, Application for Extension of Time To File Information Returns.
+The form may be submitted on paper, or through the FIRE system either as a fill-in form or an electronic file.
 No signature or explanation is required for the extension.
 However, you must file Form 8809 by the due date of the returns in order to get the 30-day extension.
 Under certain hardship conditions you may apply for an additional 30-day extension.
-See Form 8809 for more information.
+See the instructions for Form 8809 for more information.